TelemetryDeck/docs/docs/guides/android-setup.md

 Build and run your app to verify that TelemetryDeck is properly integrated.
 The SDK automatically tracks user activity when the app starts or returns from the background.

-{% notewarning "When running from Android Studio, you're sending test signals" %}
+!!! warning "When running from Android Studio, you're sending test signals"

     If your app is configured with a debug build type (i.e. the default build variant running from Android Studio), your signals will be tagged as **Test Signals**, meaning that you can easily filter them out later.
-You'll see them show up in the TelemetryDeck Dashboard when the **Test Mode** toggle under the tab bar is turned on.
+    You'll see them show up in the TelemetryDeck Dashboard when [**Test Mode**](../articles/test-mode.md) is turned on.
-{% endnotewarning %}

-Open the TelemetryDeck Dashboard, navigate to "Explore > Recent Signals" and make sure "Test Mode" is enabled.
+Open the TelemetryDeck Dashboard, navigate to **Explore -> Recent Signals** and make sure [Test Mode](../articles/test-mode.md) is enabled.
 You should see automatic signals appear after launching your app.

----

-{% noteinfo "Ready for basic insights" %}
 Congratulations!
 With just the SDK integration you've completed, TelemetryDeck will automatically track user sessions, app launches, and device information.
 This basic setup provides valuable built-in insights without any additional code.
 You can now build and release your app.
 Once users start using it, your TelemetryDeck dashboard will begin showing data about user behavior, device types, and other key metrics.

-{% endnoteinfo %}
+---

 ## Privacy Policy